DezrannCAS/CEE599B-Project-2024/docs/research_log.md

 - Pumps' global efficiency is 85%
 - We also have the curves for all pumps
 - There are 126 controls, that are time-based rules for the pumps (closing, opening or setting to a certain value)
-- Base demand load is given for all junctions, this base demand is then multiplied by the demand pattern to get the actual demand at any given time
+- The demand (load coefficient) is given for all junctions, this coefficient is then multiplied by the demand pattern to get the actual demand at any given time
 - There are no vertices defined: hence we are representing pipes as straight lines between nodes
 - Temporal resolution:
 	* Time step: 1 hour